rtahmasbi/FirewallX/README.md

 <p align="center">
 <img src="pics/IMG_4970.jpg" alt="VPN with FPGA Network Interface Card" style="width:800px;"/>
 </p>

+I like the Raspberry pi 4 hardware, it is powerful, cheap, small, low power consumption, light weight with the minimal hardware headache.

 (todo: I will add the list of the Components soon)